Coherence and elicitability: Discussion

 \section{Discussion}

-In this paper we have shown that spectral risk measures are not elicitable, so it is unclear if and how it is possible to evaluate point forecasts for such measures in a decision theoretically sound manner.
-In other words, objective comparison and backtesting of competing estimation procedures for spectral risk measures is difficult, if not impossible.
+In this paper we have shown that spectral risk measures are not elicitable, so it is unclear if and how it is possible to rank different point forecasts for such measures in a decision theoretically sound manner.
+In other words, objective comparison of competing estimation procedures for spectral risk measures is difficult, if not impossible.
+This does not imply that it is impossible to perform backtests for a specific estimation procedure under fixed model assumptions.
+However, if one needs to decide between two estimation methods, the values of the test statistic used for backtesting should not be used for a quality ranking of the methods.
+Such a ranking should only be done through consistent scoring functions, which do not exist for spectral risk measures.

 A possible solution to the problem could be working with probabilistic forecasts for $Y$ in the following way.
 Suppose that an empirical loss distribution $\hat{F}_Y$ for $F_Y$ has been estimated.
 Usually, using this estimated distribution, the forecast $\rho(\hat{F}_Y)$ for the risk measure $\rho(Y) = \rho(F_Y)$ of $Y$ is calculated, and all further verification and backtesting of the model and estimation procedure are solely based on $\rho(\hat{F}_Y)$.
 Alternatively, one could directly assess the probabilistic forecast $\hat{F}_Y$; see for example \citet{DieboldGuntherETAL1998,Berkowitz2001}.
 Competing forecasts could be compared using proper scoring rules; see for example \citet{GneitingRaftery2007}. \citet{GneitingRanjan2011a} propose a method to compare density forecasts with emphasis on different regions of interest, such as the center or the tails of the distributions.
 If the aim is to accurately predict a functional focussed on the tails, such as ES, this approach seems promising.